alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 What is ESNEXT?
 It’s the future, everything that is not in a current release and is a proposal (at whatever stage) is referred to as ESNEXT.

-What version should react developers use??
+What version should React developers use??

 ![image of babel logo](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_0.jpg?alt=media)

 Babel is a transpiler for JavaScript.
 This means going from one version of the language to another version (unlike a compiler where you change language).
 We use babel as JavaScript is an evolving language, not all of the newest updates are supported, both by browsers (client-side) and node (server-side).
 If you’d like to understand how babel works and watch it work it’s magic, check out this quick session: [https://github.com/reactjsacademy/babel-exercise#babel-exercise](https://github.com/reactjsacademy/babel-exercise#babel-exercise)

 You see the point?
-If you didn’t do it no problem as this is normally a configuration step and is done for you if you are using create react app to spin up a react project.
+If you didn’t do it no problem as this is normally a configuration step and is done for you if you are using create- react-app to spin up a React project.
 However, we do recommend understanding how it works as babel is an essential piece of the mix for React apps:

 ![ingredients of a react app, es6, react, webpack, babel](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_1.png?alt=media)